©2021 William A. Lasher

 We were ferried across the river on a steamboat.
 The tide had turned, and the water seemed to be flowing in a more natural direction, downstream towards the Isle of Sheppey and the open waters of the English Channel.
 The river was congested with a variety of vessels, barges loaded with coal, ocean going clipper ships, small rowboats, etc. There seemed to be no rhyme or reason to their directions of travel, and we saw a tiny rowboat narrowly miss a collision with one of the much larger coal barges.

 “No need to call for carriages.
 I say we hoof it up to the garrison, it couldn’t be more than a mile,” said Captain Galloway.

 “Good to stretch our legs,” said Sergeant Kurniawan, leader of the Morpurgos.

 “I agree, even in this abysmal weather.”

 “Is it normally this cool and rainy in June?” said Moonblade.

 “Oh yes.
 The weather is normal for London.
 I think we might be a bit spoiled by all the sunshine in the Western Territory.”

 On the streets of London, there was an irregular mix of affluence and poverty, often in the same neighborhood.
-As Captain Galloway led our party in a brisk hike up Grove Street to Grinstead Road, we passed through a row of tidy well kept bungalows with freshly painted shutters and orderly flower gardens out front.
-But after crossing an intersecting side street, we were suddenly in a squalid slum of dilapidated misery.
+As Captain Galloway led our party in a brisk hike up Grove Street to Grinstead Road, we passed through a row of tidy well-kept bungalows with freshly painted shutters and orderly flower gardens out front.
+But after crossing an intersecting side street, we suddenly found ourselves in a squalid slum of dilapidated misery.

 Further along, in an alley next to a public house, we passed by a row of numbered wooden boxes where a few sad souls lay sleeping.
 A pair of boozy looking vagrants were sitting up in two of the boxes, passing a bottle of liquor back and forth.
 As the proud Morpurgos marched past them on the sidewalk, the two drunks began to make rude comments.